ubclaunchpad/rocket2/docs/Config.md

 can be found at `sample-env`.
 Here is how each variable works. **Note: all variables are strings**

-## TESTING

-Denotes if we are in testing mode or not.
-In testing mode, we use a local DynamoDB instead of connecting to the server.
-Can either be `True` or `False`.
-Optional, and defaults to `False`.

 ## SLACK\_SIGNING\_SECRET

 Signing secret of the slack app.
 Can be found in the basic information tab of